gowebUSA/MyPortfolio/project/calculators/readme.md

 # Financial Calculators
-These are calculaotors I made in the past.
+These are calculaotors I made in the past using Microsoft Excel Spreadsheet.

 ## Table Of Contents
 1. Retirement Calculator - FSCP